lunatech-labs/lunatech-people-api-kotlin/README.md

 The real **filtering functionality** of the API lies in the request parameters specified after the '?' in the URL.
 Each of these request parameters is separated by a '&'.

-All user input values for the parameters are run through text processing.
+All user input values for the parameters are run through **text processing**.
 This allows the API to handle noisy pieces of text with irrelevant digits and spaces.
 For example, fullName=" joHn09 doE " will be handled as fullName="JOHNDOE".

 The following tables provide reference for the API.